radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 - borrowers
 - the app itself

-The engine gets reward from the difference payed by borrowers to what it has to pay to lenders (eg. 10% - 7% result in a 3%).
+The LendingdApp gets reward from the difference payed by borrowers to what it has to pay to lenders (eg. 10% - 7% result in a 3%).
 The net result is put back into the main pool.
+The LendingdApp's profit will decrease according to the loyalty bonuses awarded to the two types of accounts, the profit ratio lower limit in this blueprint would be (10% - l2 bonus fee) - (7% + l2 extra) = 1,4%.

 The Lending Engine rules can be rendered to better evaluate the profitability of the model.